 - Cut up the cabbage into chunks.
 They don’t have to be too small, as they will break down over time in the Crock-Pot.
-Put the cabbage pieces in the cooker and turn level to high setting.
+Put the cabbage pieces in the cooker and turn the level to the high setting.

-- Cut up the hot dogs into small pieces and add them to cooker.
+- Cut up the hot dogs into small pieces and add them to the cooker.
 Cut up one red apple into small pieces and add to mix.
 Crumble the cooked bacon and add, as well.
 Add butter on top.

 - After about 1 hour, stir everything up.
 After 1 more hour, do the same.
 You will see that the mixture is starting to shrink and mix together nicely.
 Some juice will appear, released from the cabbage, hot dogs, apple, bacon, and butter—all of the ingredients!

 - Total cooking time is 3 1/2 to 4 hours on high, depending on the desired texture.
 I cooked mine for about 4 hours.
 I’m sure 8 hours or so on low while at work would be fine, too.
 I’ve yet to try that, but I’m sure I will, as I was impressed by this Crock-Pot meal!